 Banksy’s Work in Shoreditch

 Some of the other artwork we saw were from famous street artists including Jasper Goodall, Zabou, This One, Ronzo, Ben Eine, Shok-1, Mr Cenz, HNRX and more.
 HNRX’s work seemed to be everywhere you looked.
 Some were stickers on lamp posts and I saw lots of his murals.
 He had a unique style and as Nathan said there was always some sausage like object in his paintings.
-Not sure I really got his work, but it was visually appealing.
+Not sure I got his work, but it was visually appealing.
+Unfortunately, we saw plenty of Shoreditch graffiti too.

 Have you seen the street art in Shoreditch?
 What are some of your favorite artists or murals?